History of Spain

-The twentieth century began for Spain in foreign and domestic turmoil; the Spanish–American War led to losses of Spanish colonial possessions and a series of military dictatorships, first under Miguel Primo de Rivera and secondly under Dámaso Berenguer.
-During Berenguer's dictatorship, the king, Alfonso XIII was deposed and a new Republican government was formed.
-Ultimately, the political disorder within Spain led to a coup by the military which led to the Spanish Civil War, in which the Republican forces squared off against the Nationalists.
-After much foreign intervention on both sides, the Nationalists emerged victorious thanks to the help provided by Nazi Germany and Italy, their leader Francisco Franco, who led a fascist dictatorship for almost four decades.
-Francisco's death ushered in a return of the monarchy King Juan Carlos I, which saw a liberalization of Spanish society and a re-engagement with the international community after the oppressive and isolated years under Franco.
+During the Napoleonic era, Spain became a French puppet state.
+Concurrent with, and following, the Napoleonic period the Spanish American wars of independence resulted in the loss of most of Spain's territory in the Americas in the 1820s.
+During the re-establishment of the Bourbon rule in Spain, constitutional monarchy was introduced in 1813.
+Spain's history during the nineteenth century was tumultuous, and featured alternating periods of republican-liberal and monarchical rule.
+The Spanish–American War led to losses of Spanish colonial possessions and a series of military dictatorships, during which King Alfonso XIII was deposed and a new Republican government was formed.
+Ultimately, the political disorder within Spain led to a coup by the military which led to the Spanish Civil War.
+After much foreign intervention on both sides, the Nationalists emerged victorious; Francisco Franco led a fascist dictatorship for almost four decades.
+Franco's death ushered in a return of the monarchy under King Juan Carlos I, which saw a liberalization of Spanish society and a re-engagement with the international community.
 A new liberal Constitution was established in 1978.
-Spain entered the European Economic Community in 1986 (transformed into the European Union with the Maastricht Treaty of 1992), and the Eurozone in 1998.
-Juan Carlos abdicated in 2014, and was succeeded by his son Felipe VI, the current king.
+Spain entered the European Economic Community in 1986 (transformed into the European Union in 1992), and the Eurozone in 1998.
+Juan Carlos abdicated in 2014, and was succeeded by his son Felipe VI.

 Prehistory

 The earliest record of Homo genus representatives living in Western Europe has been found in the Spanish cave of Atapuerca; a flint tool found there dates from 1.4 million years ago, and early human fossils date to roughly 1.2 million years ago.
 Modern humans in the form of Cro-Magnons began arriving in the Iberian Peninsula from north of the Pyrenees some 35,000 years ago.
-The most conspicuous sign of prehistoric human settlements are the famous paintings in the northern Spanish cave of Altamira, which were done c.
-15,000 BC and are regarded as paramount instances of cave art.
+The most conspicuous sign of prehistoric human settlements are the paintings in the northern Spanish cave of Altamira, which were done c.
+15,000 BC.

-Archeological evidence in places like Los Millares and El Argar, both in the province of Almería, and La Almoloya near Murcia suggests developed cultures existed in the eastern part of the Iberian Peninsula during the late Neolithic and the Bronze Age.
+Archeological evidence in places like Los Millares and El Argar suggests developed cultures existed in the eastern part of the Iberian Peninsula during the late Neolithic and the Bronze Age.
 Around 2500 BC, the nomadic shepherds known as the Corded ware culture conquered the peninsula using new technologies and horses while killing all local males according to DNA studies.
 Spanish prehistory extends to the pre-Roman Iron Age cultures that controlled most of Iberia: those of the Iberians, Celtiberians, Tartessians, Lusitanians, and Vascones and trading settlements of Phoenicians, Carthaginians, and Greeks on the Mediterranean coast.